IronCoreLabs/tenant-security-client-nodejs/examples/disaster-recovery-example/README.md

 Once you have the `DEK`, `ENCRYPTED_DATA`, and `DATA_IV` you can make an AES-256 GCM decrypt call with all three of those parameters.
 The result will be the original bytes that were sent into the TSC for encryption.

 ### Gotchas
 This is only possible if you have or can have access to the KMS credentials and key used by the involved account (vendor provided config or tenant provided).
-If you do have access to all iterations of those credentials and keys you then need to know, or exhaustively determine, which of them was used to encrypt the given document.
+Normally IronCore keeps track of the KMS configurations used to encrypt something in the `kmsConfigId` EDEK header, but without the Configuration Broker, you won't have a way to know what that points to.
+If the account in question only ever had one KMS configuration you can just use that combination of creds and keypath.
+If there were multiple configurations over time though, you'll have to use trial and error on all known keypaths / creds and map out the associations.

 ## Example Run Output